 Q: I already own a cabin rental and am thinking of buying another.
-Should I buy a second vacation cabin in the same market as the first or should I buy somewhere new?
+Should I buy a second vacation cabin in the same market as the first or should I buy somewhere else?

 A: If you already own a second home and you are interested in another, you might want to consider buying in the same market as your current vacation home since you are already familiar with the area.
-However, this does not allow for diversification or variety in your families vacations.
-Some owners choose to have a beach house, ski cabin and/or desert home so they can stagger their busy seasons, enjoy different kinds of vacations and also manage risk in case of a natural disaster.
+However, this does not allow for diversification or variety in your family vacations.
+Some owners choose to have a beach house, ski cabin, and/or desert home so they can stagger their busy seasons, enjoy different kinds of vacations and also manage risk in case of a natural disaster.
 But this also means more research to really learn each area.
-A very good resort market real estate agent will be able to assist and refer you to another high performance resort market real estate agent in another resort market.
+A very good resort market real estate agent will be able to assist and refer you to another high performance resort market real estate agent in another market.
 Another option is the resort market upgrade.
-Once equity is built in your current mountain resort vacation rental property perhaps it is time to start looking at the lake front property you have always wanted or get into the six bedroom luxury cabin that is in the high end rental income bracket.
-Your comprehensive Big Bear Lake resort market real estate professional will be able to help you truly achieve your dream vacation home investment ownership.
+Once equity is built in your current mountain resort vacation rental property, perhaps it is time to start looking at that lakefront property you have always wanted or get into the six bedroom luxury cabin that is in the high end rental income bracket.
+Your Big Bear resort market real estate professional will be able to help you truly achieve your vacation home investment ownership dream.